limex/limexMapDownloader/README.md

 ### Remarks:
 This is my first bash file, so please dont expect a masterpiece.
 I used bash because the original downloader idea was in bash.
-Working with it I realized that some things are not as I expected.
 The script is a quick and dirty hack to get the stuff done: Get a printable A3 Map without downloading expensive Apps or paying for printing service.
-Everyone in invited to extend and change the code.
+Everyone is invited to extend and change the code.

 ### Screenshots
 Resulting Map with Scalebar in lower right corner: